vdaas/vald/docs/contributing/coding-style.md

    In some cases, it may not work as some cleanup process or asynchronous process remaining in the background, and validating it on the test case using `goleak.VerifyNone()` may cause a false alarm.

-   To resolve it, we can consider using `goleak.VerifyTestMain()` to validate goleak when all test cases are passed in each packages, to avoid the goleak false alarm.
+   To resolve it, we can consider using `goleak.VerifyTestMain()` to validate goleak when all test cases are passed in each package, to avoid the goleak false alarm.

    ```go
    // implement TestMain and verify it in package level